You have an admission decision, now what?

 Q: How do I know if my deposit has been waived?

-A: There are three ways to pay your admission deposit; e-check, credit card, or wire transfer.
+A: There are three ways to pay your admission deposit: e-check, credit card, or wire transfer.
 Paper checks are not accepted.
-You must complete each of the following steps by the deadline, in order for your acceptance of your offer of admission to be considered submitted;- Navigate to the MAP@Berkeley portal, which will direct you to you Next Steps
+You must complete all of the following steps by the deadline for your acceptance of the admission offer to be considered submitted:- Navigate to the MAP@Berkeley portal, which will direct you to you next steps

 - You will then be instructed to pay the $250.00 admission deposit in full (plus a 2.75% service charge for students who pay with credit card).